brobdingrag/paul/README.md

 <img src="images/embryo_dists.png" width="600">

-*In our simulation, babies born tend to be drawn from the top one-third of their parent couple's embryo cohort with respect to polygenic height score.*
+*Babies born tend to be drawn from the top one-third of their parent couple's embryo cohort with respect to polygenic height score.*